apendua/very-simple-schema/README.md

   title: { type: String, optional: true, nonEmpty: true },
   // can be missing
   abstract: { type: String, optional: true },
+  // must be present, if present can be empty
+  signature: { type: String },
 });
 ```